boyserk84/opencv_android_studio_facedetection/README.md

 `OpenCV Android SDK` is very technical and has a steep learning curve in term of configuration and integration.
 Hopefully, this repo/guide will help alleviate some of the pain.

+This guide will show you how to integrate OpenCV Android SDK into your existing Android studio project.

 Features
 ===